xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 ## Modular Port Adaptors (MPAs)
-Cisco 8712-MOD-M system has 4 slots to provision MPAs.
+Cisco 8712-MOD-M system has 4 bays to provision MPAs.
 There are 4 MPA variants supported on this system and any combination of MPA varinats can be plugged into the MPA 4 slots.
 And these MPAs are Online Insertion & Removal capable and user has the flexibility to choose the MPA varinats and number of MPAs based on the capacity provisioning of the network.

 ![mpa-bay-view.png]({{site.baseurl}}/images/mpa-bay-view.png){: .full}
 Figure 4.
 MPA bay view of Cisco 8712-MOD-M